 4) When was the first car in Wilayah registered?

-W 1 was the first registration plate of Kuala Lumpur in 1974
+W 1 was the first registration plate of Kuala Lumpur and it was registered in 1974.

 5) What are some of the most expensive number plates in Malaysia?

 - WWW 1 – RM 520,000.00 (Sultan of Johor)

 - WWW 9 – RM350,000

 - RM 8 – RM 297,000.00

 - WWW 5 – RM 220,000

 - BMW 5 – RM 188,100.00